yajirobee/logs/_posts/2024-09-13-book_systems_performance.md

     - Snapshots: Due to COW architecture, snapshots can be created nearly instantaneously
     - Data deduplication

+# 9 Disks
+- 9.2.1 Simple Disk
+  - On-disk controller may process I/O queue by non-FIFO algorithm to optimize performance
+    - Elevetor seeking for rotational disk
+    - Separate queues for read and write I/O especailly for flash memory-based disks
+- 9.2.2 Caching Disk
+  - > The on-disk cache may also be used to improve write performance, by using it as a write-back cache.
+- 9.3.1 Measuring Time
+  - Block I/O wait time: time spent from I/O creation and insert into kernel I/O queue to when it left from the final kernel queue and was issued to the disk
+    - may span multiple kernel-level queues, e.g. block I/O layer queue, disk device queue
+  - 3 possible driver layers may implement their own queue, or may block on mutexes
+- 9.3.2 Time Scales
+  - > These latencies may be interpreted differently based on the environment requirements.
+While working in the enterprise storage industry, I considered any disk I/O taking over 10 ms to be unusually slow and a potential source of performance issues.
+- 9.3.4 Random vs. Sequential I/O
+  - > Sometimes random I/O isn’t identified by inspecting the offsets but may be inferred by measuring increased disk service time.
+- 9.3.5 Read/Write Ratio
+  - > The reads and writes may themselves show different workload patterns: reads may be random I/O, while writes may be sequential (especially for copy-on-write file systems).
+  - > They may also exhibit different I/O sizes.
+- 9.3.7 IOPS Are Not Equal
+  - IOPS must be used with details
+    - random or sequential
+    - I/O size
+    - read or write
+    - buffered or direct
+    - number of I/O in parallel
+- 9.3.9 Utilization
+  - > but know nothing about the performance of the underlying disks upon which it is built.
+This leads to scenarios where virtual disk utilization, as reported by the operating system, is significantly different from what is happening on the actual disks (and is counterintuitive):
+- 9.3.10 Saturation
+  - > 50% disk utilization during an interval may mean 100% utilized for half that time and idle for the rest.
+Any interval summary can suffer from similar issues.
+- 9.3.11 I/O Wait
+  - > I/O wait can be a very confusing metric.
+If another CPU-hungry process comes along, the I/O wait value can drop: the CPUs now have something to do, instead of being idle.
+  - The time that application threads are blocked on disk I/O is more reliable metric.
+- 9.4.1.1 Magnetic Rotational
+  - Short-Stroking: use only the outer tracks of disk for the workload
+    - > This reduces seek time as head movement is bounded by a smaller range, and the disk may put the heads at rest at the outside edge, reducing the first seek after idle.
+    - The reminder are either unused or used for low-throughput workloads
+  - Elevetor Seeking: reorder I/O based on their on-disk location
+    - minimize travel of the disk heads
+  - Sloth Disks: sometimes return very slow I/O, over one second, without any reported errors
+- 9.4.1.2 Solid-State Drives
+  - > when writing I/O sizes that are smaller than the flash memory block size (which may be as large as 512 Kbytes).
+This can cause write amplification, where the remainder of the block is copied elsewhere before erasure, and also latency for at least the erase-write cycle.
+- 9.4.2 Interfaces
+  - SAS (Serial Attached SCSI)
+    - > Other SAS features include dual porting of drives for use with redundant connectors and architectures, I/O multipathing, SAS domains, hot swapping, and compatibility support for SATA devices.
+These features have made SAS popular for enterprise use, especially with redundant architectures.
+  - FC
+    - > FC is commonly used in enterprise environments to create storage area networks (SANs) where multiple storage devices can be connected to multiple servers via a Fibre Channel Fabric.
+This offers greater scalability and accessibility than other interfaces, and is similar to connecting multiple hosts via a network.
+- 9.4.3 Storage Types
+  - Software RAID reduces complexity and hardware cost and improve observability from OS
+  - Read-Modify-Write
+    - > When data is stored as a stripe including a parity, as with RAID-5, write I/O can incur additional read I/O and compute time.
+This is because writes that are smaller than the stripe size may require the entire stripe to be read, the bytes modified, the parity recalculated, and then the stripe rewritten.
+  - Advanced disk controller cards can provide advanced features that can affect performance
+- 9.4.4 Operating System Disk I/O Stack
+  - I/O merging: statistics for front and back merges are available in iostat(1)
+    - rqm/s, rrqm/s, wrqm/s, drqm/s, etc
+  - I/O Schedulers
+    - The multi-queue driver (blk-mq, added in Linux 3.13) uses separate submission queues for each CPU, and multiple dispatch queues for the devices
+      - The classic scheduler used a single request queue, protected by a single lock
+        - performance bottleneck at high I/O rate
+    - > Kyber has shown improved storage I/O latencies in the Netflix cloud, where it is used by default.
+- 9.5.2 USE Method
+  - > the observability tools (e.g., Linux iostat(1)) do not present per-controller metrics but provide them only per disk.
+There are workarounds for this: if the system has only one controller, you can determine the controller IOPS and throughput by summing those metrics for all disks.

 # 11 Could Computing
 - 11.1.3 Capacity Planning
   - Cloud computing makes people free from strict capacity planning to purchase proper hardwares.